Download pdf version

 Referee for

-Analysis, Archiv für Geschichte der Philosophie, Australasian Journal of PhilosophyBehavioral and Brain Sciences, British Journal for the Philosophy of Science, Canadian Journal of Philosophy, Canadian Philosophical Association, Cognition, Dialogue, Episteme, Erkenntnis, European Journal of Philosophy, European Science Foundation, Fonds québécois de recherche sur la société et la culture, Formal Epistemology Workshop, Journal of the American Philosophical Association, Journal of Applied Philosophy, Journal of Experimental Child Psychology, Journal of Philosophy, Mind, Mind and Language, National Science and Engineering Research Council, Noûs, Oxford University Press, Pacific Philosophical Quarterly, Philosophical Psychology, Philosophical Review, Philosophical Studies, Philosophy and Phenomenological Research, Psychology Press, Review of Philosophy and Psychology, Society for Exact Philosophy, Social Sciences and Humanities Research Council of Canada, South African Journal of Philosophy, Southern Journal of Philosophy, Studia Philosophica Estonica, Studies in the History and Philosophy of Science, Synthèse, Teorema, Thought, WIREs Cognitive Science.
+Analysis, Archiv für Geschichte der Philosophie, Australasian Journal of PhilosophyBehavioral and Brain Sciences, British Journal for the Philosophy of Science, Canadian Journal of Philosophy, Canadian Philosophical Association, Cognition, Dialogue, Episteme, Erkenntnis, European Journal of Philosophy, European Science Foundation, Fonds québécois de recherche sur la société et la culture, Formal Epistemology Workshop, Journal of the American Philosophical Association, Journal of Applied Philosophy, Journal of Experimental Child Psychology, Journal of Philosophy, Mind, Mind and Language, Minds and Machines, National Science and Engineering Research Council, Noûs, Oxford University Press, Pacific Philosophical Quarterly, Philosophical Psychology, Philosophical Review, Philosophical Studies, Philosophy and Phenomenological Research, Psychology Press, Review of Philosophy and Psychology, Society for Exact Philosophy, Social Sciences and Humanities Research Council of Canada, South African Journal of Philosophy, Southern Journal of Philosophy, Studia Philosophica Estonica, Studies in the History and Philosophy of Science, Synthèse, Teorema, Thought, WIREs Cognitive Science.

 President, Canadian Philosophical Association, 2021-22